 If you’re using non-rechargeable batteries, they usually start off a little higher than their rated voltage; a typical AA cell starts off a bit over 1.6 V. They call it a 1.5 V cell because that’s the minimum voltage they guarantee for the cell within its advertised shelf life.
 An alkaline battery’s voltage drops slowly but steadily while on the shelf.
 When you start to use it, it drops in voltage faster but still steadily up to about 30 mA.
 Beyond that point, they start dropping in voltage nonlinearly with respect to time.
 You shouldn’t go beyond about 40 mA per group of alkaline cells in series.

 To use the battery most efficiently, you need to calculate the size of your battery pack based on the minimum working voltage for each cell.
 For alkalines, each 1.5 V cell will go down to 0.9 V or so.
-“9 V” alkaline batteries are made of six 1.5 V cells, so their minimum working voltage is about 5 V. For rechargeables, just use their rated voltage level, since there’s very little battery life left once it drops below the rated level.
+“9 V” alkaline batteries are made of six 1.5 V cells, so their minimum working voltage is about 5 V.

 It may be that you calculate that you need more batteries than is practical in your situation.
 Perhaps the enclosure you want to use doesn’t have room for a battery pack that large, or perhaps the fresh pack voltage is higher than your op-amp can handle, or perhaps you want to use some low-voltage power supply capacitors.
-No matter the reason, you can still use fewer cells than you calculated as long as you exceed your minimum working voltage, you just won’t be able to use your batteries fully.
+No matter the reason, you can still use fewer cells than you calculated as long as you exceed your minimum working voltage; you just won’t be able to use your batteries fully.
 For example, you may have an enclosure that only has room for a single 9 V battery and your headphone and op-amp combo requires 8 V before it starts clipping on loud music.
-A single alkaline 9 V battery will work, but you’ll lose out on the capacity between 5 V and 8 V. This is inefficient, but some times you have no choice.
+A single alkaline 9 V battery will work, but you’ll lose out on the capacity between 5 V and 8 V. This is inefficient, but sometimes you have no choice.

 If you’re using a wall wart (AC to DC adapter), plug it in and measure its output voltage.
 Many wall warts will put out considerably more than their rated voltage when lightly loaded.
 Most wall warts are capable of at least a few hundred milliamps, but even a super-hungry op-amp based headphone amp won’t draw more than about 100 mA and typical ones are down below 30 mA.
 I have a wall wart here rated for 12 V at 200 mA that puts out 17.5 V when unloaded and 16.6 V when powering a META42 that draws about 11 mA at idle.
 You must account for this extra voltage when planning your amplifier.